Linuxfabrik/monitoring-plugins/BUILD.md

 * **Visual Studio 2022 Build Tools** (supplies MSVC, required by Nuitka `--msvc=latest`).
 * `python3 -m pip install --upgrade ordered-set Nuitka`.
-* `python3 -m pip install --require-hashes --requirement requirements-windows.txt`
+* `python3 -m pip install --require-hashes --requirement requirements-py313-windows.txt`
   from the monitoring-plugins repository root.
+The `pyXX` in the filename matches the Python version the Windows build is pinned to (3.13 today).
 * The plugin must carry a `.windows` marker file.
 Plugins without it are skipped by `compile-one.sh`.